 Items to consider when expanding your brand globally:

-When choosing a name for your business or product, you need to consider cultural sensitivities for targeted global markets.
+When choosing a name for your business or product for global branding, you need to consider cultural sensitivities for targeted global markets.
 Will the name be offensive if left in English?
 In other words, does the English name “sound” like something it shouldn’t in the target market?
 We all remember the legend of the Chevy Nova.
 Poor sales of the US car brand in Spanish markets were directly associated with its English name which in Spanish sounded like “no va” or “no go”.

 If you are considering translating your brands, don’t use computer generated or machine translation.
 You may end up with a sub-standard translation that offends potential customers or provides them fodder for ridicule.
 Work with a language translation services agency with relevant localization expertise, like GPI, who can help make sure you communicate your intended message.

 Make sure your message is being communicated where it will be best seen or heard.
-For example, don’t rely heavily on radio advertisements in new global markets where people commute primarily by bicycle or train.
-Instead, consider advertising inside the train station or in publications that these commuters read on the train.
 When reviewing your marketing mix, look at the habits and lifestyle of your potential customer base in your targeted global markets.
+Determine which search engine they prefer, the social media channels they are most active on and what types of messages they interact most with.

-In branding, one bad customer experience is remembered 10 times longer than one good experience.
+For global branding, one bad customer experience is remembered 10 times longer than one good experience.
 Online training for your offshore staff can prove to be a wise investment, as can global distribution of translated and localized employee manuals.
-These steps will help ensure delivery on the promise of your brand, regardless of how rapid your global market growth may be.
+The steps I detailed above will help ensure delivery on the promise of your brand, regardless of how rapid your global market growth may be.